Generic selectors

 Signs of Ill Health

 The first sign of ill health in a Cherry Barb would be changes in the behavior of your fish.
 If you notice anything different, check your fish out.
-Some of the changes in behavior could be: lethargy, not eating, or rubbing their body on the tank.
+Some of the changes in behavior is: lethargy, not eating, or rubbing their body on the tank.
 They could also be suffering from ripped fins, which is a sign that there is something wrong.

 Common Health Issues and Treatment